 \section{Uncertainty of second-stage EB predictors}

-In practice the vector of variance components $\btheta=(\sigma_u^2,\sigma_e^2)'$ is also unknown.
+In practice, the vector of variance components $\btheta=(\sigma_u^2,\sigma_e^2)'$ is also unknown.
 Estimation of $\btheta$ to obtain second-stage EB predictors entails an increase in uncertainty and this increase should be accounted for in the MCPE.
-The additional uncertainty depends on the particular estimation method used for $\btheta$.
-A typical estimation method is maximum likelihood (ML), which provides consistent and asymptotically efficient estimators of the variance components (Miller, 1973).
-This section gives an approximation up to $o(D^{-1})$ terms for the MCPE of pairs of individual second-stage EB predictors when model parameters are estimated by maximum likelihood.
+The additional uncertainty depends on the estimation method used for $\btheta$.
+This section gives an approximation up to $o(D^{-1})$ terms for the MCPE of pairs of individual second-stage EB predictors when model parameters are estimated by ML or REML.